-2. Transducer data shows frequency and power of the transducer.
-Also, water temperature is displayed;

-3. Color bar displays the mapping between echo strength and the colors of echogram, and can be enabled or disabled in "Display Settings" menu;

-4. Variable depth marker (VDM) is a horizontal line on the echogram with a depth label.
-The up/down joystick keys or scroll gestures can move it up and down.
-The label displays the depth of the VDM position; 5.
-Depth data is displayed in the bottom left part of the page.
+- 1. Transducer data shows frequency and power of the transducer.
+Also, water temperature is displayed; - 2.
+Color bar displays the mapping between echo strength and the colors of echogram, and can be enabled or disabled in "Display Settings" menu; - Variable depth marker (VDM) is a horizontal line on the echogram with a depth label.
+The up/ down joystick keys or scroll gestures can move it up and down.
+The label displays the depth of the VDM position; - Depth data is displayed in the bottom left part of the page.
 Depth units depend on your plotter settings (Par.
 3.6);

-6. The depth ruler shows the range of depth, on which the Fish Finder is operating.
-It is a scale which reflects the depth of the area being displayed;

-7. The vertical time marker is a vertical line on the echogram.
-The [LEFT], [RIGHT] up/down joystick keys or scroll gestures can move it left and right to scroll the echogram history;

-8. Databoxes (Par.
-4.7);

-9. Cursor box reporting time and depth data (corresponding to the intersection of VDM and vertical time marker lines).
-In order to hide the cursor, press [CLEAR].
+- 5. The depth ruler shows the range of depth, on which the Fish Finder is operating.
+It is a scale which reflects the depth of the area being displayed; - 6.
+The vertical time marker is a vertical line on the echogram.
+The [LEFT], [RIGHT] up/down joystick keys or scroll gestures can move it left and right to scroll the echogram history; - 7.
+Databoxes (Par.
+4.7); - 8.
+Cursor box reporting time and depth data (corresponding to the intersection of VDM and vertical time marker lines).
+In order to hide the cursor, press [CLEAR]. - 9.
+The FF timeline at the top of the display uses alternating colors to show 30s time intervals.